 The Non-Banking Financial Companies (NBFCs) are Companies who act alike Banks.
 NBFC License is a Company duly registered under Act whose principal business is to conduct the financial activity.
 In India, the number of NBFCs is significantly growing and plays a vital role in the financial sector.
+In this blog, we will brief about the complete Checklists for NBFC License registration in India.

 What is a Non-Banking Financial Company (NBFC)?